teapot9/cmkinitramfs/README.md

 This module provides a global variable `DESTDIR` to select the path of the initramfs temporary directory, it defaults to `/tmp/initramfs`.

+The global variable `QUIET` is a boolean, if set to True, it will reduce the information outputed to stderr.

 ## cmkinit.py

 Module providing functions related to the construction of the `/init` script,